Mastering Sensitivity Resources hub

 📝 Mini Assignment: Own Your Leadership Identity

 It’s time to own your role as a sensitive leader—not someday, but now.
-This gentle yet powerful practice invites you to define what leadership means for you as a deeply feeling, intuitive, and heart-centered person.
+This gentle yet powerful practice invites you to define what leadership means for you as a deeply feeling, intuitive, and heart-centred person.

 ✍️ Create Your Sensitive Leadership Statement